List of IPv6 transition mechanisms: ISATAP

 ISATAP (Intra-Site Automatic Tunnel Addressing Protocol) is an IPv6 transition mechanism meant to transmit IPv6 packets between dual-stack nodes on top of an IPv4 network.

 Unlike 6over4 (an older similar protocol using IPv4 multicast), ISATAP uses IPv4 as a virtual nonbroadcast multiple-access network (NBMA) data link layer, so that it does not require the underlying IPv4 network infrastructure to support multicast.

 464XLAT

 464XLAT allows clients on IPv6-only networks to access IPv4-only Internet services.
+It extends NAT64 by adding another initial translation step from IPv4 to IPv6, which allows IPv4-only clients or applications to communicate over IPv6-only connections.

 The client uses a SIIT translator to convert packets from IPv4 to IPv6.
 These are then sent to a NAT64 translator which translates them from IPv6 back into IPv4 and on to an IPv4-only server.

-The client translator may be implemented on the client itself or on an intermediate device and is known as the CLAT (Customer-side transLATor).
+The client translator may be implemented on the client itself or on an intermediate device and is known as the CLAT (Customer-side transLATor). specifies a special IPv4 prefix 192.0.0.0/29 reserved by IANA for use in IPv4 transition scenarios, known as the IPv4 Service Continuity Prefix, which was previously reserved for specifically DS-Lite but has since been extended to support any transition mechanism similar in operation.
+The CLAT implementation may use addresses from this prefix for internal numbering, although packets containing these addresses are never actually sent out over the network.

 The NAT64 translator, or PLAT (Provider-side transLATor), must be able to reach both the server and the client (through the CLAT).
+The PLAT is identical to standalone NAT64, and no changes need to be made from the provider side to support 464XLAT.
 The use of NAT64 limits connections to a client–server model using UDP, TCP, and ICMP.

+If DNS64 is in use on the IPv6-only network, most applications that need to connect to an IPv4-only service will already natively initiate connections using IPv6 to the NAT64 prefix.
+This means that 464XLAT is only required for applications that do not understand IPv6, have a preference for IPv4, or use hard-coded IPv4 addresses.